 The Christmas Eve Massacre

 Romanelli generally managed to keep a low profile.
 The one occasion when he drew attention to himself came in 1915, when he and his gang attacked a rival undertaker.
-They argued over who would bury an eight-year-old boy who drowned in a canal accident.
-They likely fought over turf in the neighborhood.
+They fought over who would bury an eight-year-old boy who drowned in a canal accident.

 In the 1915 brawl, which police broke up, Romanelli suffered a bullet wound.
 He received a fine for illegally carrying a weapon.
 His rival undertaker wound up dead.